-- Identification of the examining actuary, his/her qualifications and a description of the assignment; - A listing of Annual Statement items reviewed (scope) with recommended adjustments to amounts reported; - A statement of impact on surplus of recommended adjustments, if any; - A statement of reliance, if appropriate;

-- An overview of Phase 1 and the actuarial inherent risks considered; - For each examined risk, a brief description of the processes used to assess and test the risk, the outcome of the test and the final disposition of the risk [Note: The addendum may be ordered by actuarial asset or liability with the associated risks, adjustments and impact on surplus detailed.]; - A statement of opinion of the compliance of the proposed adjustments and accepted amounts; - A description of any recommended changes to company operations and regulatory overview; - Any necessary disclaimers; and - Signature of the actuary and the date the report was completed.
+- Identification of the examining actuary, his/her qualifications and a description of the assignment; - A listing of Annual Statement items reviewed (scope) with recommended adjustments to amounts reported; - A statement of impact on surplus of recommended adjustments, if any; - A statement of reliance, if appropriate; - An overview of Phase 1 and the actuarial inherent risks considered; - For each examined risk, a brief description of the processes used to assess and test the risk, the outcome of the test and the final disposition of the risk [Note: The addendum may be ordered by actuarial asset or liability with the associated risks, adjustments and impact on surplus detailed.]; - A statement of opinion of the compliance of the proposed adjustments and accepted amounts; - A description of any recommended changes to company operations and regulatory overview; - Any necessary disclaimers; and - Signature of the actuary and the date the report was completed.

-Anne Actuary, FSA, MAAA, is assigned as the examining actuary for Experimental Life Insurance Company.
+Anne Actuary, MAAA, FSA, is assigned as the examining actuary for Experimental Life Insurance Company.
 She discussed the examination process with the Examiner-in-Charge, who indicated the analyst had expressed some concerns about the company's mortality assumptions.
 The EIC indicated that formal requests were to be communicated using a form for an SER (Statutory Examination Request) prescribed by the Department of Insurance and would be routed through him.
 The schedule for the examination was presented and the names of key persons at the company, including the compliance officer and appointed actuary, were provided with their contact information.
 The EIC told Anne she could contact the appointed actuary directly and only needed to inform him of key issues from such communications.
 Anne was told there was no IT examiner assigned for the examination, so she would be called upon to select data and policy samples to test the accuracy and completeness of the company's database; however, the financial examiners would conduct the actual testing.
 The EIC said he would provide Anne with the Annual Statements and actuarial filings the company had submitted.
 The Actuarial Memorandum had already been requested and would be sent to Anne when the company provided it.
 The departmental actuary said he had no particular concerns with the company other than the mortality experience diverging from assumptions and provided Anne with the annual actuarial compliance reviews of Experimental Life.
+The initial meeting may also include the schedule for any kickoff meetings, the timetable for deliverables, plannings for phases of the examination, considerations of resources available, and the what the actuary is obligated to review in order to opine on the reserves.